Social Media KPI – Top 4 KPIs Businesses Need To Know

-Having followers means you are putting something into the world that is actually interesting— and people want more of it.
-Ever heard of the idea of a “good ratio” for social media users?
-Basically having a good ratio means that your number of followers is higher than the number of people that you follow, and people actually seem to care about it.
+Having followers means you are creating social content that is actually interesting— and that people want more of.
+Have you ever heard of the idea of a “good ratio” for social media users?
+Basically having a good ratio means that your number of followers is higher than the number of people that you follow, and people actually seem to care about your brand and business.
 So trust us, if someone is following you, it means they don’t want to miss a bit of content.

 Followers are more than a vanity metric.
 If you’re noticing that you are attracting interested customers, you should be thrilled by seeing that follower count go up.
 We know it’s a good metric, but how can it show performance?
 Growth.
 Follower growth over time will indicate if you are constantly putting out good content—better yet, improving your content.

 How to calculate Social Media KPI for follower growth

 [(Current number of followers – Past number of followers) / past number of followers] x 100 = Follower Growth Rate

 Social media engagement KPI

 Having an engaged audience means that your followers relate to or identify with your content in some way.
 If you notice that your engagement is next to nothing, that means that your marketing message is unclear to your audience, not engaging, and not relatable.

 Engagement can be measured in many ways such as clicks, likes, comments, shares and mentions.
 Today metrics like these generally signify popularity, and lots of algorithms agree.
 For example, Facebook’s algorithm essentially loves what its users love, meaning that if you are getting tons of likes, comments, and shares, Facebook will push your content in front of a larger audience.